 Using Existing Actions

 Actions are executed in the order they appear in your workflow.

 Action return values and exports may be referenced in later steps via the

 You can add multiple Actions within a single workflow (for example to send data to multiple S3 buckets and an HTTP endpoint).
 Actions can be added at any point in your workflow.

 Let's use the Send HTTP Request action to send an HTTP request from a workflow.
 First, add a new Action to your workflow by clicking on the + button between any two steps.

-Choose the Send HTTP Request action and add the URL and Payload.
+Choose the Send HTTP Request action:

 This action defaults to sending an HTTP